spruceUI/spruceOS/README.md

   - Included are five themes located in Settings.
 More icons and themes are planned to be added in the future.
   - You can add themes from your Miyoo Mini or MMP.
 NOTE: There will be some missing assets because the A30 has additional ones.
+  - We are seeking out new themes and hoping to get some soon!
+If you are interested in contributing a theme please reach out!

 ## Credits/Thanks